Practical primary thermometry via alkali-metal-vapour Doppler broadening: DBT results

-To quantify the quality of the fits, we computed the root-mean-square error (RMSE) of the residuals across different laser intensities, as shown in Figure~\ref{DBT_fig}~(e).
-The RMSE reaches a minimum value of $440\,$ppm (parts-per-million) at an intensity of $\approx 1.8\%$ of $I_\textrm{sat}$.
+\cc{Typical fit residuals at two powers are shown in Figure~\ref{DBT_fig}~(c) and (g).
+To fully} quantify the quality of the fits, we computed the root-mean-square error (RMSE) of the residuals across different laser intensities, as shown in Figure~\ref{DBT_fig}~\cc{(d) and (h)}.
+The RMSE reaches a minimum value of \cc{$0.2\,$ppt (parts-per-thousand) at powers of $\approx 1\,\upmu$W} \cc{- similar residuals have been reported using Cs \cite{Truong2015} when fitting with a Voigt profile only}.
 Above this threshold, the error increases nearly linearly with intensity.
 We attribute this trend to optical pumping effects, which become more prominent as the probing light intensity increases.
-This behaviour is clearly seen in the residuals at $9.5\,\%$ $I_\textrm{sat}$ in Figure~\ref{DBT_fig}~(b).
+This behaviour is clearly seen in the higher power residuals in Figure~\ref{DBT_fig}~(c) and (g).

-Interestingly, the RMSE also increases at intensities below $1.8\,\%$ $I_\textrm{sat}$, likely due to a degradation in signal-to-noise ratio at such low power levels.
+Interestingly, the RMSE also increases at intensities below \cc{$\approx 1\,\upmu$W, likely due to a degradation} in signal-to-noise ratio at such low power levels.
 A potential solution for mitigating this issue in future implementations is to further expand the laser beam.
 This approach would allow operation at lower intensities while maintaining sufficient optical power, thus improving signal-to-noise performance without introducing significant optical pumping.
-The data for all powers were taken with identical termination at the photodiodes of \SI{1.2}{\mega\ohm}, and we intend to investigate how much the Figure~\ref{DBT_fig}~(c-e) results are simply attributable to photodiode non-linearity close to saturation.
+The data for all powers were taken with identical termination at the photodiodes of \cc{\SI{1.2}{\mega\ohm}, and we intend to investigate how much the Figure~\ref{DBT_fig} results are affected by photodiode non-linearity, especially close to saturation}.